5jt/dyalog-cookbook/manuscript/14_Services.md

 * The install BAT will use the version of Dyalog used to create the BAT file, and it will call the runtime EXE.
 * In case you are not familiar with `%~dp0`: this stand for "the directory this BAT file was loaded from".
 In other words: as long as the workspace `MyAppService.DWS` (which we have not created yet) is a sibling of the BAT file it will work.
+* The setting of APLCORENAME specifies folder and name of any aplcores.
+For example, `D:\MyAplcores\aplcore_64_16_0_Unicode_*` would specify in which folder the aplcores shall be saved and that the filenames should start with `aplcore_64_16_0_Unicode_` followed by a running number (the asterisk).
+* By setting DYALOG_EVENTLOGNAME you can tell the interpreter that it should write messages to the Windows Event Log, and what name to use for this.
 * The un-install BAT file will check the `errorlevel` variable.
 If it detects an error it will pause so that one can actually see the error message even when we have just double-clicked the BAT file.
 We've discussed this in the chapter "Handling errors".